vechain/grant-program/applications/Provide-vechain.md

 We also highly value VeChain's commitment to engage with enterprises goals and duties in the sustainability domain.
 We share a similar vision on blockchain enables corporates to synchronize ESG data and help drive climate investments globally to where most urgently needed.

 Our overall goal with this grant is to lay the technical foundations to fully support VeChain throughout our entire API stack.
+A secondary goal we have to is to share our VeChain integration with a business audience not ordinarily exposed to blockchain / digital assets - such as an event focused on SAP / ServiceNow / Corporate ESG users.

 ### Project Details

-We are currently prioritizing adaptation of the Connex and Thorify APIs to the Provide Nchain component.
-Because VeChain's JSON-RPC has some differences to other EVM-compatible networks, there will be some additional todos to achieve full interopability with the Provide Nchain component in particular.
+We'd like to add VeChain support throughout the Provide platform that other EVM networks benefit from (ex: Ethereum, Polygon, Celo) - prioritizing adaptation of the Connex / Thorify APIs to the Provide Nchain component.

+Because VeChain's APIs have some differences to other EVM-compatible networks' JSON-RPC, there will be some additional development to achieve full interopability with the Provide Nchain component.
+However - as both Provide Nchain and the VeChain APIs are written Golang, the adaptation should remain straightforward.

-However - once this is completed - a broad range of other very excitying apps immediately become interopable with VeChain.
+Once this is completed - a broad range of other very excitying apps immediately become interopable with VeChain.

 This includes Node.js and SAP ABAP projects we've prototyped that can send stablecoins/ERC-20s/CBDCs and mint NFTs.

-This also enables us to more easily deploy ZK-based solidity contracts that are generated from Provide Shuttle, Axiom, and Privacy
+This also enables us to more easily deploy ZK-based Solidity contracts that are generated from Provide Shuttle, Axiom, and Privacy to VeChain

 We expect the teams to already have a solid idea about the project's expected final state.
 Therefore, we ask the teams to submit (where relevant):